Cloud Security

 }

-Three observations on this configuration.
-First — the explicit Deny on destructive actions.
-An analyst who is socially engineered into running a destructive API call has that call denied at the policy layer, regardless of what the rest of the permission set says.
-Second — the MFA condition.
-Any session without active MFA is rejected for every action except the SAML assumption itself.
-Third — the eight-hour session boundary.
-Credentials are short-lived by design.
+Three things hold this configuration together, and they hold independently.
+The first is the explicit Deny on destructive actions.
+An analyst who is socially engineered into running a destructive API call has the call denied at the policy layer, no matter what the rest of the permission set permits.
+The second is the MFA condition.
+Any session without active MFA is rejected for everything except the SAML assumption itself — a closed gate with no key.
+The third is the eight-hour session boundary.
+Credentials are short-lived by design; the locker re-locks itself at the end of every shift.

-We write one permission set per role: SOC analyst, on-call engineer, incident responder, platform operator, auditor, compliance officer, executive read-only.
-Each one is reviewed against the principle of least privilege for the role's actual operational needs — not what the role's title suggests.
+One permission set per role: SOC analyst, on-call engineer, incident responder, platform operator, auditor, compliance officer, executive read-only.
+Each one is reviewed against the principle of least privilege for the role's actual operational needs, not what the title suggests.

-The third phase is where the platform starts producing telemetry.
-GuardDuty is enabled across every account, with Runtime Monitoring for the EKS and EC2 workloads in payments and core-banking.
-Security Hub is set as the aggregation point, with custom Insights mapped to the CBN CSAT control framework.
-CloudTrail Lake is configured as the long-retention audit store, with a separate Trail in the log-archive account that the security OU cannot modify.
+The third phase is where the platform starts hearing things.
+GuardDuty turns on across every account, with Runtime Monitoring for the EKS and EC2 workloads in payments and core banking.
+Security Hub becomes the aggregation point, with custom Insights mapped to the CBN CSAT control framework.
+CloudTrail Lake stands up as the long-retention audit store, with a separate Trail in the log-archive account that the security OU cannot modify — the log book locked in a different room, behind a different key.

 VPC Lattice is where lateral-movement defence becomes operational.
 Every service-to-service edge in the platform is declared explicitly: